-Working for a socialist publication usually means that one is something of a socialist, and the same has been true for me.
+Working for a socialist publication usually means that one is something of a socialist, and the same was true for me.
 What that term means, however, is still up for debate.
 I also have more frustration with much of the left than I had then.
-You’ll be sure to find that – the socialism, the uncertainty, and the frustration – in my writing.
+You’ll be sure to find that – the “socialism” – whatever that means, the uncertainty, and the frustration – in my writing.
 You will also find my thoughts on politics and current events in general; trashy horror, exploitation, and other kinds of film; ideas on religion and science; and whatever else seems interesting to me.

 Another reason for this website: I do not currently write professionally.
 After working at the above-mentioned newspaper, I moved into the nonprofit world, finished college, and then went on to Oxford University Press.
 There I was an assistant editor working on some extremely valuable online resources (the Oxford African American Studies Center, Oxford Islamic Studies Online, and Oxford Biblical Studies Online, as well as the in-print Dictionary of Caribbean and Afro-Latin American Biography).
 OUP is a great place to work, but I missed the moral satisfaction of working somewhere where social change was a stated priority.
 At the same time, I felt discouraged at the potentiality of political change, so I decided to try something more hands-on: I returned to the nonprofit world, where I took a job working with young people south of Boston, managing a program aimed at building mentoring relationships between young people and adults.
 I don’t know how much I have helped the kids, but they’ve taught me a lot.
 Since then, I’ve returned to my native Worcester, where I’ve begun studying computer programming and web development, as well as doing community-based work.
 Here, especially since Trump’s 2016 election victory, I’ve jumped back into politics, which as kept me busier than I thought it would.